Claudina Butterfly Facts

 Claudina Butterfly Physical Description

-The breathtaking Claudina Butterfly is a truly dazzling Lepidoptera.
-Although best known for its great visual appeal, it also qualifies as impressive for yet another reason.
+The breathtaking Claudina Butterfly is a truly dazzling species of Lepidoptera.
+Although best known for its extreme visual appeal, this marvel also qualifies as impressive for yet another reason.
 That’s the fact that, along with that beauty, the creature also attains a highly respectable physical size.

 Total wingspan varies significantly between individuals, as with many related species.
 In its case, however, that variation has nothing to do with gender.
 Overall, though, a wingspan for a mature adult varies from about 2.8 – 4.7 in (7 – 12 cm).
-That’s quite large for a butterfly.
+That’s an impressively large size for for a butterfly.

-In terms of overall general appearance, however, it mafiests only a small degree of sexual dimorphism.
-The sole exception to this is the presence of prominent yellow tufts on the hindwings of the males.
+In terms of its overall general appearance, however, the insect mafiests only a very small degree of sexual dimorphism.
+The sole exception to this remains the presence of prominent yellow tufts on the hindwings of the males.
 These are special scales that release pheremones to attract females.

 The upperside of the wings of this natural wonder present a magnificent view.
-More precisely, these typically present as dark black, with brilliant crimson red patches showing on the forewings.
-The fascinating insect also generally manifests small patches of blue.
+More precisely, these delicate appendages typically present as dark black, with brilliant crimson red patches showing on the forewings.
+The fascinating insect also generally manifests very small patches of blue.

-The underside of the wings of the Claudina Butterfly, though, are quite different than the upperside.
-This part of the anatomy of the invertebrate presents a striking combination of colors and patterns.
+The underside of the wings of the Claudina Butterfly, though, display a markedly different pattern than the upperside.
+This part of the anatomy of the invertebrate presents a visually striking combination of colors and patterns.
 Overall, though, the colors include red, blue, black, and gold.

 - Kingdom: Animalia